ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Worked on Truncate a String algorithm from FCC.

 **Thoughts**: Wow, I can't believe tomorrow is my 100th day!

+### Day 100: May 17th, 2017

+**Today's Progress**: Coded for 250 minutes- longest day of the entire challenge!
+Worked on Chunky Monkey, Roman Numeral and Where art thou FCC algorithms.

+**Thoughts**: I can't believe it's over!
+I remember starting the challenge in February as if it were yesterday.
+It's crazy to think how much I've learned over these 100 days.
+I only missed 1 day the entire challenge.
+Now, I want to take a day or two to rest (I'll still be coding but in a less structured manner at least for a few days) and then I can write up a formal reflection to post on Medium.